-This is one of the places that make me happy to live in Madrid.
-It has the elements you see in many great public buildings here – forward thinking architectural design and an imaginative use of the space.
+Espacio Fundación Telefónica is one of the places that make me happy to live in Madrid.
+It has the elements you see in many great public buildings here – forward-thinking architectural design and an imaginative use of the space.
 Inspired by the skyscrapers of Manhattan with some added Baroque details and completed in 1929, this was Europe’s first skyscraper and the tallest building too (for about 5 minutes!).

 During the Civil War, Ernest Hemingway, John Dos Passos and Antoine de Saint-Exupéry sent their reports from here — this building has some real history!
-Nowadays, it houses the Telefonica flagship store and a telecommunications museum and (my favourite part) the Espacio Fundación Telefónica, created when part of the building was remodelled in 2012, and now features an incredibly photogenic staircase.
-There is also an auditorium which has free concerts, and a café.
+Nowadays, it houses the Telefonica flagship store and a telecommunications museum and (my favourite part) the Espacio Fundación Telefónica, created when part of the building was remodelled in 2012, and now features an incredibly photogenic staircase and has very cool exhibitions – check what’s showing on their website.
+There is also an auditorium which has free concerts and a café.

 The Espacio Fundación Telefónica is in what may be the busiest part of central Madrid, on the corner of Gran Vía and Fuencarral streets, but no matter how crazy it is outside, inside I have always found it to be an oasis of calm – it makes a wonderful contrast.